o3de/o3de.org/content/docs/userguide/az-console.md

 ---
-description: ' Use AZ::Console to set console variables and functors for your &ALY;
+description: ' Use AZ::Console to set console variables and functors for your Lumberyard game. '
-  game. '
 title: AZ::Console
 ---